rfo909/CFT/README.md

 The interactive approach made possible a help system, where one can always run some expression, and list member function of the result.

+### Variable substitution

+Contrary to PowerShell and bash, CFT performs no automatic substitution of "dollar-expressions" inside strings, unless told to.

 ### "Foreach"